aduverger/CS231n/assignment1/README.md

 ## Goals

-In this akksignment you will practice putting together a simple image classification pipeline based on the k-Nearest Neighbor or the SVM/Softmax classifier.
+In this ahhsignment you will practice putting together a simple image classification pipeline based on the k-Nearest Neighbor or the SVM/Softmax classifier.
 The goals of this assignment are as follows:

 - Understand the basic **Image Classification pipeline** and the data-driven approach (train/predict stages).
 - Understand the train/val/test **splits** and the use of validation data for **hyperparameter tuning**.